sboursault/training/training-walkthrough.md

 - _When empty, it doesn't show the number of products in basket_
 - _When empty, it informs the basket is empty_

-**User story**

-> As a shopper,
-> I want to see my basket content in the mini-basket,
-> so that I always know the basket's content and amount.

-**Workshop:** What could be the acceptance criterias for this story ?

 <br>